 We imagine people arriving at this workshop with a piece or a fragment or an idea and basically thinking, I’ve got something, but I don’t know what it is.
 And that we would then be looking at form, by considering what’s possible (while always open to writers trying the “impossible”), but also through the lens of writer intent.
 What is drawing you to this piece?
 What do you want to say?
 What is this about?
 Where are the hot spots?
 What are you trying to do?
 How does this piece highlight your own writerly strengths?

-In addition, we’ll have Lindsey Lane on hand.
+I’m excited to be leading the workshop with Lindsey Lane.
 Her book of short stories, Evidence of Things Not Seen, join together to examine what happens inside a community when one of their own disappears.
 Lindsey has also worked as a journalist, playwrite, picture book writer, poet, and screenwriter.
 She is a master teacher, too!

 We’re ready to talk about genres and forms.